EIP-8130 - Account Abstraction by Account Configuration

 ]))

 The sender field in the payer signature hash MUST be the resolved sender address.
 In the EOA path (sender empty in the transaction wire format), the recovered sender address (from sender_auth ecrecover, see Validation step 1) MUST be substituted into the sender position before computing this hash; it MUST NOT be encoded as the empty wire-format value.
 This binds the payer's signature to the specific resolved sender and prevents cross-sender replay of payer signatures (see Payer Security).
+The payer field MUST also be included so the payer's signature is bound to the account being charged; without it, a payer authorization could be redirected to any other account that authorizes the same actor with SPONSOR_PAYER scope (e.g., via the delegate authenticator).

 Gas payment and sponsorship are controlled by two independent fields:

-payer — the sender's commitment regarding the gas payer, included in the sender's signed hash:
+payer, the sender's commitment regarding the gas payer, included in the sender's signed hash:

-payer_auth — uses the same verifier || data format as sender_auth:
+payer_auth uses the same authenticator || data format as sender_auth:

 The account_changes field is an array of typed entries for account creation and actor management:

-Create | Deploy a new account with initial actors (must be first, at most one) |
+0x00 Create Deploy a new account with initial actors (must be first, at most one)

-Config change | Actor management: authorizeActor, revokeActor |
+0x01 Config change Actor management: authorizeActor, revokeActor

-Delegation | Set code delegation via the delegation indicator (at most one per account) |
+0x02 Delegation Set code delegation via the delegation indicator (at most one per transaction)

-Create and delegation entries are authorized by the transaction's sender_auth — there is no separate authorization field.
+Create and delegation entries are authorized by the transaction's sender_auth and there is no separate authorization field.
 The initial actorIds for create entries are salt-committed to the derived address.
-Delegation requires the sender to be the account's implicit EOA actor with CONFIG scope.
+Delegation requires the sender to be the account's implicit EOA actor and admin (scope == 0x00).
 Config change entries carry their own auth and use a sequence counter for deterministic cross-chain ordering.
 Nodes SHOULD enforce a configurable per-transaction limit on the number of config change entries (mempool rule).

 New smart contract accounts can be created with pre-configured actors in a single transaction.
-The code is placed directly at the account address — it is not executed during deployment.
+The code is placed directly at the account address, it is not executed during deployment.
 The account's initialization logic runs via calls in the execution phase that follows:

 rlp([